rishi-kulkarni/hierarch/docs/user/hypothesis.rst

 One-way ANOVA and similar tests (like multi_sample_test) are inappropriate when you have several samples meant to test a single hypothesis.
 For example, perhaps you have several samples with different concentrations of the same drug treatment.
-In this case, hierarch provides linear_regression_test, which is equivalent to performing a hypothesis test on a linear model against the null hypothesis that the slope coefficient is equal to 0.
+In this case, you can set compare to "corr", which is equivalent to performing a hypothesis test on a linear model against the null hypothesis that the slope coefficient is equal to 0.

 This hypothesis test uses a studentized covariance test statistic - essentially, the sample covariance divided by the standard error of the sample covariance.
-This test statistic is approximately normally distributed and in the two-sample case, this test gives the same result as two_sample_test.
+This test statistic is approximately normally distributed and in the two-sample case, this test gives the same result as setting compare="means".

 First, consider a dataset with two treatment groups, four samples each, and three measurements on each sample. ::